gcc-mirror/gcc/gcc/config/ia64/predicates.md

        (and (match_code "const_int,const_double,const_vector")
 	    (match_test "op == CONST0_RTX (GET_MODE (op))"))))

-;; True if OP is a GR register operand, or a 5 bit immediate operand.
+;; True if OP is a GR register operand, or a 5-bit immediate operand.
 (define_predicate "gr_reg_or_5bit_operand"
   (ior (match_operand 0 "gr_register_operand")
        (and (match_code "const_int")
 	    (match_test "INTVAL (op) >= 0 && INTVAL (op) < 32"))))

-;; True if OP is a GR register operand, or a 6 bit immediate operand.
+;; True if OP is a GR register operand, or a 6-bit immediate operand.
 (define_predicate "gr_reg_or_6bit_operand"
   (ior (match_operand 0 "gr_register_operand")
        (and (match_code "const_int")
 	    (match_test "CONST_OK_FOR_M (INTVAL (op))"))))

-;; True if OP is a GR register operand, or an 8 bit immediate operand.
+;; True if OP is a GR register operand, or an 8-bit immediate operand.
 (define_predicate "gr_reg_or_8bit_operand"
   (ior (match_operand 0 "gr_register_operand")
        (and (match_code "const_int")
 	    (match_test "CONST_OK_FOR_K (INTVAL (op))"))))

-;; True if OP is a GR/FR register operand, or an 8 bit immediate operand.
+;; True if OP is a GR/FR register operand, or an 8-bit immediate operand.
 (define_predicate "grfr_reg_or_8bit_operand"
   (ior (match_operand 0 "grfr_register_operand")
        (and (match_code "const_int")
 	    (match_test "CONST_OK_FOR_K (INTVAL (op))"))))

-;; True if OP is a register operand, or an 8 bit adjusted immediate operand.
+;; True if OP is a register operand, or an 8-bit adjusted immediate operand.
 (define_predicate "gr_reg_or_8bit_adjusted_operand"
   (ior (match_operand 0 "gr_register_operand")
        (and (match_code "const_int")
 	    (match_test "CONST_OK_FOR_L (INTVAL (op))"))))

-;; True if OP is a register operand, or is valid for both an 8 bit ;; immediate and an 8 bit adjusted immediate operand.
+;; True if OP is a register operand, or is valid for both an 8-bit ;; immediate and an 8-bit adjusted immediate operand.
 This is necessary ;; because when we emit a compare, we don't know what the condition will be, ;; so we need the union of the immediates accepted by GT and LT.
 (define_predicate "gr_reg_or_8bit_and_adjusted_operand"